puppetlabs/puppetlabs-dsc_lite/README.md

 For more information, see our [module contribution guide.](https://docs.puppet.com/forge/contributing.html)

-### Version Strategy

-This module generally follows [Semantic Versioning](http://semver.org/) for choosing an appropriate release version number with the following exception:

-* Minor, for example from version 2.0.0 to 2.1.0

 ### Contributors

 To see who's already involved, see the [list of contributors.](https://github.com/puppetlabs/puppetlabs-dsc/graphs/contributors)